abhishek-vaish/CRM/README.md

-# CRM - Customer Releationship Management :computer:
+# CRM - Customer Relationship Management :computer:
 CRM is a Java based Web Application used to manage customer record for a specific organization.

 ## Features :fire: